Racism against African Americans: From 2008 to the present

-Sociologist Russ Long stated in 2013 that there is now a more subtle racism that associates a specific race with a specific characteristic.
+In 2013, sociologist Russ Long stated that there is now a more subtle form of racism that associates a specific race with a specific characteristic.
 In a 1993 study conducted by Katz and Braly, it was presented that "blacks and whites hold a variety of stereotypes towards each other, often negative".
 The Katz and Braley study also found that African-Americans and Whites view the traits that they identify each other with as threatening, interracial communication between the two is likely to be "hesitant, reserved, and concealing".
 Interracial communication is guided by stereotypes; stereotypes are transferred into personality and character traits which then have an effect on communication.
 Multiple factors go into how stereotypes are established, such as age and the setting in which they are being applied.
 For example, in a study done by the Entman-Rojecki Index of Race and Media in 2014, 89% of Black women in movies are shown swearing and exhibiting offensive behavior while only 17% of White women are portrayed in this manner.

 In 2012, Trayvon Martin, a seventeen-year-old teenager, was fatally shot by George Zimmerman in Sanford, Florida.
 Zimmerman, a neighborhood-watch volunteer, claimed that Martin was being suspicious and called the Sanford police to report him.
 While on the call to police, Zimmerman began following Martin.
 Between ending his call with police and their arrival, Zimmerman fatally shot Martin outside of the townhouse he was staying at following an altercation.
 Zimmerman was injured in the altercation and claimed self-defense.
 The incident caused national outrage after Zimmerman was not charged over the shooting.
 The national coverage of the incident lead Sandford police to arrest Zimmerman and charge him with second-degree murder, but he was found not guilty at trial.
 Public outcry followed the acquittal, leading to the creation of the Black Lives Matter movement.

 In 2014, the police shooting of Michael Brown, an African American, in Ferguson, Missouri led to widespread unrest in the town.
 In the years following, mass media has followed other high profile police shootings of African-Americans, often with video evidence from police body-worn cameras.
 Amongst 15 high-profile police shooting deaths of African-Americans, only one officer faced prison time.
 The U.S. Justice Department launched the National Center for Building Community Trust and Justice in 2014.
 This program collects data concerning racial profiling to create change in the criminal justice system concerning implicit and explicit racial bias towards African-Americans as well as other minorities.

 In August 2017, the UN Committee on the Elimination of Racial Discrimination issued a rare warning to the US and its leadership to "unequivocally and unconditionally" condemn racist speech and crime, following violence in Charlottesville during a rally organized by White nationalists, White supremacists, Klansmen, neo-Nazis and various right-wing militias in August.